zeroDivisible/zeroDivisible.github.io/content/blog/gradle-adding-new-sourcesets-recognized-from-intellij-idea.md

 in the command line.

 ### IntelliJ Idea
-So, now once Gradle is configured and will work on it's own, the next step is to make it work with Idea.
-Idea has really nice (though not flawless) integration with Gradle, but somehow it's not able to automatically deduct that we had just defined new test sources based on what we had just configured.
+So, now once Gradle is configured and will work on it's own, the next step was to make this work within IntellJ Idea.
+Idea has really good (though not flawless) integration with Gradle, but somehow it's not able to automatically detect that we had just defined new test sources.
 Fix is quite easy though and it requires:

 1. Importing ``idea`` plugin in the build file (if it's not done yet):